The Solicitor General is supported by four Deputies, 16 Attorney Assistants, four recent law-school graduates serving as one-year Bristow

 The fellowship has a one-year term that cannot lead directly to employment in the Solicitor General's Office.
 The salary is established at the GS-12 level.

 Applications for Bristow fellowships are accepted between July 15 and September 1 of the preceding year.
-Fellows are appointed for a one-year period starting in July or August of each year.
+Fellows are appointed for a one-year period typically starting in July of each year.
 Fellowship selections will be announced no later than December of the application submission year.
 All application materials must be postmarked no later than September 1 to be considered.

 Application Materials Required